 Dispute in which a company, who provided nurses for in-home care to a medical provider who needed additional assistance, sued for breach of contract when the medical provider allegedly failed to make full payment pursuant to the terms of the contract.

 Lemon Law Case in which plaintiff sued car company for failure to adequately repair the car despite numerous attempts.

 Breach of contract dispute arising when a production company failed to return an investment into the production of a movie.

 Dispute in which a landowner sued a mortgage company for damages resulting when the mortgage company used an allegedly adhesive and unfair contract for the extension of the mortgage.

 Dispute in which a senior care company sued family members of an elderly woman staying at the facility to collect on money owed for senior care emergency services while living at an assisted living facility.
 The family argued that they owed no money because they never consented to the emergency services and the billing constituted financial elder abuse.

 Dispute in which a homeowner sued a home entertainment and alarm system installation company for negligence and breach of contract.
 The homeowner alleged that the company failed to install a properly functioning system and, despite numerous attempts to make repairs, it was unable to repair the system.
-The homeowner sued for $1 million dollars, alleging that the improperly functioning upscale entertainment system decreased his enjoyment of his property and caused him to lose several hundred thousand of dollars when he sold his house.
+The homeowner sued for millions of dollars, alleging that the improperly functioning upscale entertainment system decreased his enjoyment of his property and caused him to lose several hundred thousand of dollars when he sold his house.
 The company counter-claimed for failure to pay the full amount due under the contract.